-The device has various levels of access (Super User, Administrator, Device User, Read-Only User, Outlet User, and Network-Only User), which are protected by user name and password requirements.
-Up to four users are allowed to login to the same device simultaneously (available in AOS version 6.1.3 or later).
+The Rack PDU has various levels of access (Super User, Administrator, Device User, Read-Only User, Outlet User, and Network-Only User), which are protected by user name and password requirements.
+Up to four users are allowed to login to the same Rack PDU simultaneously (available in AOS version 6.1.3 or later).